Ishaan005/Xyra/documentation/getting_started.md

 Before you begin, ensure you have the following installed:

-- Python 3.8 or higher
+- Python 3.11 or higher (recommended for optimal performance)
+- Node.js 18 or higher
 - PostgreSQL 13 or higher
 - pip (Python package manager)
+- npm (Node.js package manager)
 - A virtual environment tool (optional but recommended, e.g., venv, virtualenv, or conda)

 ## Installation

+### Option A: Automated Setup (Recommended)

 1. **Clone the Repository**